sign-language-processing/sign-language-processing.github.io/src/index.md

 @dafnis2022bidirectional work on the same modified WLASL dataset as @jiang2021sign, but do not require multimodal data input.
 Instead, they propose a bidirectional skeleton-based graph convolutional network framework with linguistically motivated parameters and attention to the start and end frames of signs.
 They cooperatively use forward and backward data streams, including various sub-streams, as input.
 They also use pre-training to leverage transfer learning.

+@selvaraj-etal-2022-openhands introduce a open-source [OpenHands](https://github.com/AI4Bharat/OpenHands) library, which consists of standardized pose datasets for different existing sign language datasets and trained checkpoints of 4 pose-based isolated sign language recognition models across 6 languages (American, Argentinian, Chinese, Greek, Indian, and Turkish).
+To address the lack of labelled data, they propose self-supervised pretraining on unlabelled data and curate the largest pose-based pretraining dataset on Indian Sign Language (Indian-SL).
+They establish that pretraining is effective for sign language recognition by demonstrating improved fine-tuning performance especially in low-resource settings and high crosslingual transfer from Indian-SL to few other sign languages.

+@kezar2023improving work based on the [OpenHands](https://github.com/AI4Bharat/OpenHands) library to explicitly recognize the role of phonology to achieve more accurate isolated sign language recognition (ISLR).
+To allow additional predictions on phonological characteristics (such as handshape), they combine the phonological annotations in ASL-LEX 2.0 [@sehyr2021asl] with signs in the WLASL 2000 ISLR benchmark [@dataset:li2020word].
+Interestingly, @tavella-etal-2022-wlasl construct a similar dataset aiming just for phonological property recognition in American Sign Language (ASL).

 #### Gloss-to-Pose